jwatzek/minimal-mistakes/_pages/home.md

 intro:
   - excerpt: "<strong>I am a data scientist driven to make sense of why people do what they do and to figure out how we can make better decisions.</strong><br/><br/>
   In the past, this led me to the fields of psychology and cognitive science, where I earned my PhD studying why, when, and how humans and other primates make irrational decisions.
 I transitioned to a data career in industry to have a more direct impact on people's day-to-day lives.
 As a data science fellow at Insight, I consulted with the social media startup Stacks to build them an end-to-end recommender system that helps users more easily connect with each other on the app and find content that they'll love.<br/><br/>
-Currently, I am extremely excited to use this drive and my skills as a data scientist at Audible to empower listeners to find relevant content that they meaningfully care about and to help them get the most out of the catalog.<br/><br/>[<i class='fa fa-pencil'></i> Email me](mailto:hello@juliawatzek.com){: .btn}"
+Currently, I'm extremely excited to use this drive and my skills as a data scientist at Audible to empower listeners to find relevant content that they care about and to help them get the most out of the catalog.<br/><br/>[<i class='fa fa-pencil'></i> Email me](mailto:hello@juliawatzek.com){: .btn}"
 ---

 {% include feature_row id="intro" type="center" %}